patrickfrey/mewa/doc/faq.md

 <a name="hacks"/>

-### What are the hacks you had to make to implement the example language1?
+### What are the hacks in the implementation of the example language1?
 Some may say that the whole example _language1_ is a big hack because of the information entanglement without contracts all over the place.
 I cannot say much against that argument. _Mewa_ is not optimised for collaborative work.
 What I consider hacks here are violations or circumventions of the core ideas of _Mewa_.
 Here are bad hacks I have to talk about:
  1. *Stateful constructors*: Constructors have an initialization state that tells how many of the members have been initialized.
 One principle of _Mewa_ is that every piece of information is related to what is stored in the _typedb_ or in the _AST_ or somehow related to that, stored in a Lua table indexed by a value in the _typedb_ or the _AST_.
 Having a state variable during the traversal of the _AST_ and the code generation is considered bad and a hack.
 Unfortunately I don't have any idea to get around the problem in a different fashion.
  2. *scope-steps for allocation/deallocation synchronization*: I got a problem with multiple constructors queing up at one place with a single scope-step assigned.
 This is a problem because the scope-step is used as the state that determines where the cleanup starts in case of an exception.
 The cleanup of an object gets linked to the scope-step at the moment when the object gets constructed.
 In case of an unbound reference this gets delayed until the constructor gets instantiated.
 In case of an expression with unbound reference arguments having a cleanup to register, this leads to multiple cleanup registration requests at one scope-step.
 Problem!
 A similar problem arises with structures.
 I "solved" this by assigning the scope-step of an unbound reference or of a structure as element to the constructor and using this scope-step as key for allocation/deallocation synchronization.
 This will hunt me sooner or later.
 And the effects will be spooky.
 Have to fix this otherwise somehow.
 Or some contracts have to be defined.
 Looking for ideas.